AnnaRichert/Portfolio/SQL Project 2.md

               ON o.product_id = m.product_id
               AND o.discount = m.discount
               WHERE o.quantity IS NOT NULL)
-SELECT DISTINCT m.*, ROUND(CAST(m.sales AS NUMERIC) / up.unit_price,0) AS calculated_quantity
-FROM missing AS m
+-- Step 3: For each order missing quantity, estimate the quantity using calculated unit price SELECT DISTINCT m.*, ROUND(CAST(m.sales AS NUMERIC) / up.unit_price,0) AS calculated_quantity FROM missing AS m
 INNER JOIN unit_prices AS up